You may think the most common single cause of death in the United States is heart attack. Or cancer. Or stroke.

 SCA is one of the most frequent causes of sudden death.
 Others include myocardial infarction (heart attack), heart muscle rupture and stroke.

-5 things that increase your risk
+5 things that increase risk of sudden cardiac arrest

 The heart rhythm disturbances leading to SCA can result from: